Table of contents

 As a registered member of Rare Disease UK, I had the opportunity to attend the Westminster Rare Disease Day Reception.

 One of the guest speakers, Mishal Dattani shared his experience of receiving several misdiagnoses.
-This was in the lead up of being diagnosed with Budd-Chiari.
+Additionally, this was in the lead up of being diagnosed with Budd-Chiari.
 He also highlighted the mental health aspect of living with a rare disease.

-Baroness Nicola Blackwood spoke about the 100,000 Genomes Project.
-This project consists of sequenced genomes from participating NHS patients with a rare disease and cancer patients.
+Lastly, Baroness Nicola Blackwood spoke about the 100,000 Genomes Project.
+Additionally, this project consists of sequenced genomes from participating NHS patients with a rare disease and cancer patients.
 (Helping to pave the way for a new genomic medicine service).

 If you would like to donate to Rare Disease UK, please follow the link below: